LeaveAirykson/Pepe/README.md

 ## Changelog

+### v1.1.1
+- Fixe issue with install script using wrong parameters for verbose option.

 ### v1.1.0
 - Changed install routine so no git clone is needed and the pepe folder will be placed in users home folder.
 - Updated README.md to clear up installation logic.